-- If you have a condition called galactosemia, where your body can not process galactose .
+- If you have a galactosemia condition, your body can not process galactose.

-- If you are pregnant or breast-feeding.
-It is not known that lactulose is harmful to a baby, but while waiting or feeding a baby, you should only take medication on the recommendation of a doctor.
+- Suppose you are pregnant or breastfeeding.
+It is not known that lactulose is harmful to a baby, but while waiting or feeding a baby, you should only take medicines on a doctor’s recommendation.

 - If it is intended for a child, laxatives should only be administered to children following the advice of a doctor or health professional.

-- If you are taking other medications, including those available to buy without a prescription, as well as herbal and complementary medications.
+- If you are taking other medications, including those available to buy without a prescription and herbal and complementary medications.

-- If you have ever had an allergic reaction to this or any other medication.
+- If you have ever had an allergic reaction to this or any other medicines.

-Take lactulose exactly as your doctor tells you to, or as directed on the package.
+Take lactulose precisely as your doctor tells you to or directed on the package.
 The usual dose for constipation in an adult is 15 ml (three tablespoons of 5 ml) twice a day, although the recommended dose may be different, as it will be adjusted according to your needs.

-If you forget to take a dose, do not worry, just take the next dose when it’s time.
+If you forget to take a dose, do not worry; take the next dose when it is time.
 Do not take two doses together to make up for a forgotten dose.

-Lactulose can take up to 48 hours to act, so it can take two or three days before you feel the full benefit.
-However, if after several days you do not feel that your symptoms are getting better, or if they get worse, you should talk to a doctor to get more information.
+Lactulose can take up to 48 hours to act, taking two or three days before you feel the full benefit.
+However, if after several days you do not think that your symptoms are getting better, or if they get worse, you should talk to a doctor to get more information.

-It is important that you drink a lot of liquid while you are constipated.
+It would help if you drank a lot of liquid while constipated.
 Adults should try to drink at least two liters (about 8-10 cups) of fluid per day.
-Most types of drinks will work, but as a start, try simply drinking a glass of water 3-4 times a day in addition to what you normally drink.
+Most drinks will work, but as a start, try simply drinking a glass of water 3-4 times a day in addition to what you usually drink.

-Try eating a balanced diet that contains foods high in fiber, such as whole grain breads and cereals, fruits and vegetables, brown rice and whole grain pasta.
-If you are not used to a high fiber diet, it may be better to gradually increase the amount of fiber you consume.
+Try eating a balanced diet that contains foods high in fiber, such as whole-grain bread and cereals, fruits and vegetables, brown rice, and whole-grain pasta.
+If you are not used to a high-fiber diet, it may be better to gradually increase the amount of fiber you consume.

 Keeping your body active will help keep your digestive system moving, so you should perform some daily exercises.

 You may want to include some foods in your diet that contain sorbitol.
 Sorbitol is a natural sugar.
-It does not digest very well and attracts water to the intestine, which has a softening effect on the stool.
+It does not digest well and attracts water to the intestine, which softens the stool.

-Fruits (and their juices) that are high in sorbitol include apples, apricots, currants, grapes (and raisins), peaches, pears, plums, prunes, raspberries and strawberries.
+Fruits (and their juices) high in sorbitol include apples, apricots, currants, grapes (and raisins), peaches, pears, plums, prunes, raspberries, and strawberries.

-Foods such as cakes, desserts, sweets, cheese and cake can make constipation worse and it is better to avoid it.
+Foods such as cakes, desserts, sweets, cheese, and cake can worsen constipation, and it is better to avoid it.

 Important information on all medicines

-- If you buy any medication, consult a pharmacist who is safe to take it with your other medications.
+- If you buy any medication, consult a pharmacist who is safe to take it with your other drugs.

 - This medicine is for you.
-Never give it to other people, even if their condition seems to be the same as yours.
+Never give it to other people, even if their condition seems the same as yours.